-Unless new permissions are granted, and if recent levels of sales are maintained, there is potential for reserves of high PSV aggregate to be significantly reduced in the mid term
+Unless new permissions are granted, and if recent levels of sales are maintained, there is potential for reserves of high PSV aggregate in the Yorkshire Dales National Park to be significantly reduced in the mid term.

-There is no expectation of a substantial near term shift in the overall balance of supply from the main sources of aggregate produced in the sub-region (ie crushed rock, land won sand
+There is no expectation of a substantial near term shift in the overall balance of supply from the main sources of aggregate produced in the sub-region (ie crushed rock, land won sand and gravel and secondary and recycled aggregate) although a number of factors, discussed further in Part C of the LAA, have been identified which could impact on this in the mid to long term.

-A range of factors including matters relating to resource distribution and the presence of substantial areas of National Park and other important designations are likely to place increasing constraints on the supply of aggregates in the longer term
+A range of factors including matters relating to resource distribution and the presence of substantial areas of National Park and other important designations are likely to place increasing constraints on the supply of aggregates in the longer term.

-A number of significant cross-boundary movements of aggregate to/from other areas have been identified which should be considered further through preparation of local minerals plans
+A number of cross-boundary movements of aggregate to/from other areas have been identified which should be considered further through preparation of local minerals plans.

-A number of matters relating to aggregate supply and demand have been identified which should be kept under review through future updates to this LAA
+A number of matters relating to aggregate supply and demand have been identified which should be kept under review through future updates to this LAA.